-To further verify the performance of the proposed UHF tag antenna for simultaneous near-field and far-field operations, the ThingMagic M6e embedded RFID reader module [20] was used with a standard horn antenna in the free space to detect our prototype antenna tag.
-This RFID teader module supports the ability to transmit up to +31.5 dBm for the UHF RFID band of Europe (865.6-867.6 MHz).
+To further verify the performance of the proposed UHF Tag antenna for simultaneous near-field and far-field operations, the ThingMagic M6e embedded RFID reader module [20] was used with a standard horn antenna in a free space to detect our prototype antenna Tag.
+This RFID Reader module supports the ability to transmit up to +31.5 dBm for the UHF RFID band of Europe (865.6-867.6 MHz).